vutfitdiscord/rubbergod/cogs/README.md

 ### [Absolvent](absolvent.py)

 Cog for diploma verification.
-When successful, the user is given role Survivor(Bc.) or King(Ing.).\
+When successful, the user is given Survivor(Bc.) or King(Ing.) role.\
 **Commands:**

     - /diplom help